- Getting Started

 I can't afford my full payment amount.
 What are my options?

-If you're having trouble making your payments, don't wait until you fall behind to seek help.
-Some options include:
+If you're having trouble making your payments, don't wait until you fall behind to seek assistance.
+We have options that can help.

 I need to postpone my loan payments.
 How do I choose the right deferment or forbearance for me?